freenas/freenas-docs/userguide/storage.rst

 `gmultipath(8) <https://www.freebsd.org/cgi/man.cgi?query=gmultipath>`__
 to provide
 `multipath I/O <https://en.wikipedia.org/wiki/Multipath_I/O>`__
-support on systems containing multipath-capable hardware.
-For example, a dual SAS expander backplane in the chassis or an external JBOD.
+support on systems containing multipath-capable hardware like a chassis equipped with a dual SAS expander backplane, or an external JBOD that is wired for multipath.

 Multipath hardware adds fault tolerance to a NAS as the data is still available even if one disk I/O path has a failure.